Showing posts with label fort payne. Show all posts

 Trail of Tears Bridgeport

-In May 1838 soldiers, under the command of U.S. Army General Winfield Scott, began rounding up Cherokee Indians in this area who had refused to move to Indian Territory in Oklahoma.
+In May 1838, soldiers, under the command of U.S. Army General Winfield Scott, began rounding up Cherokee Indians in this area who had refused to move to Indian Territory in Oklahoma.
 About 16,000 Cherokees were placed in stockades in Tennessee and Alabama until their removal.
-Roughly 3,000 were sent by boat down the Tennessee River and the rest were marched overland in the fall and winter of 1838-1839.
+Roughly 3,000 were sent by boat down the Tennessee River, and the rest were marched overland in the fall and winter of 1838-1839.
 This forced removal under harsh conditions resulted in the deaths of about 4,000 Cherokees.

-The "Trail of Tears" which resulted from the Indian Removal Act passed by the U.S. Congress in 1830, is one of the darkest chapters in American history.
+The "Trail of Tears," which resulted from the Indian Removal Act passed by the U.S. Congress in 1830, is one of the darkest chapters in American history.

-Alabama Welcomes You the Union 22 State
+Alabama Welcomes You, the 22nd State

 Alabama's Fan Club and Museum, Randy Owens and Teddy Wayne Gentry